 Psychology is the study of behavior and mental processes.
-In this introductory course, we will explore a variety of areas in which psychologists conduct research: the biological foundations of behavior, sensory and perceptual processes, cognition, learning and memory, developmental psychology, personality and social psychology, psychological disorders, and variability in behavior related to culture.
+In this introductory course, prerequisite for all other psychology courses, you will explore a variety of areas in which psychologists conduct research: the biological foundations of behavior, sensory and perceptual processes, cognition, learning and memory, developmental psychology, personality and social psychology, psychological disorders, and variability in behavior related to culture.
 This course is only open to first-year and sophomore students.
+Students who have completed PSYC 110 cannot take this course.
 This counts toward the foundations requirement for the major.
 No prerequisite.
-Offered every semester.
+Multiple sections are generally offered every semester.

-PSYC 110 GENERAL PSYCHOLOGY
+PSYC 110 General Psychology

 Psychology is the study of behavior and mental processes.
-In this foundation course we will explore a variety of areas in which psychologists conduct research: the biological foundations of behavior, sensory and perceptual processes, cognition, learning and memory, developmental psychology, personality and social psychology, psychological disorders and variability in behavior related to culture.
+In this foundation course you will explore a variety of areas in which psychologists conduct research: the biological foundations of behavior, sensory and perceptual processes, cognition, learning and memory, developmental psychology, personality and social psychology, psychological disorders and variability in behavior related to culture.
+Open only to junior and senior students.
 Students who have completed PSYC 100 cannot take this course.
 This counts toward the foundations requirement for the major.
-Prerequisite: junior standing.
-Generally offered every spring.
+No prerequisite.
+Typically offered spring semester.